RedwoodJS 4

 01:22:59 - Nick Taylor

-And you know, and that is good.
-But it's more mental load on folks and so like having, you know, tried true and tested stuff that is opinionated.
-Sure there's some trade offs with that, but you know, at the end of the day, you know, the goal is you, you want to be able to ship something.
-You're trying to produce value and it Sounds like the way that Redwoods bundled all this together, it's just done that.
-So,
+And, you know, that is good, but it's more mental load on folks.
+So having tried-and-true, tested stuff that is opinionated, sure, there are some trade-offs with that, but at the end of the day, the goal is you want to be able to ship something.
+You're trying to produce value, and it sounds like the way that Redwood's bundled all this together, it's just done that.

 01:23:27 - Dom Saadi

-yeah, thank you.
-And that's.
-Yeah, that's definitely the value proposition we want to deliver on.
-So I'm glad you felt that a little bit with the Auth stuff because it can be painful if you try to always try to do it your own or all your own.
+Yeah, thank you.
+And yeah, that's definitely the value proposition we want to deliver on.
+So I'm glad you felt that a little bit with the auth stuff, because it can be painful if you try to do it all on your own.

 01:23:41 - Nick Taylor

 Yeah, we got about four minutes here.
-So we talked about the vite integration.
-We went through the new Auth API which allows you to integrate anything, including our super awesome custom Auth that we have here.
-But it's escaping me what the third thing that you had mentioned before.
+So we talked about the Vite integration.
+We went through the new Auth API, which allows you to integrate anything, including our super-awesome custom auth that we have here.
+But it's escaping me what the third thing was that you had mentioned before.

 01:24:05 - Dom Saadi